ffernandolima/confluent-kafka-core-dotnet/docs/Serialization/JsonNET.md

 - WithNewtonsoftJsonSerializer: Sets the serializer for both the Key and Value.
 - WithNewtonsoftJsonKeySerializer: Sets the serializer for the Key only.
 - WithNewtonsoftJsonValueSerializer: Sets the serializer for the Value only.

+- WithNewtonsoftJsonDeserializer: Sets the deserializer for both the Key and Value.
+- WithNewtonsoftJsonKeyDeserializer: Sets the deserializer for the Key only.
+- WithNewtonsoftJsonValueDeserializer: Sets the deserializer for the Value only.

 | [Go Back](/docs/Serialization/Serialization.md) |
 |-------------------------------------------------|